austin-michael/zac.portfolio/README.md

 Project can be viewed at: https://zac-williams.com/

-This is a portfolio I created for my brother Zac, a recent masters of architecture graduate.
+This is a portfolio I created for my brother, Zac, a recent masters of architecture graduate.
 I created this portfolio using React